Everything you need to know about Video Prospecting

 CrankWheel’s Recorder feature allows you to send recordings from your desktop and/or your webcam.
 It’s ideal for any use case, from a simple personal introduction to delivering in-depth pitches using sales enablement material and mixing together slide shows, sales videos and yourself talking to the webcam.

-It’s easy to share personalized pre-recorded sales videos from CrankWheel.
+It’s easy to share personalized pre-recorded sales videos or record Figma Prototype with CrankWheel.
 You can either copy/paste the link in IM clients such as Facebook Messenger or WhatsApp or copy a snippet that you paste in an email.
 The snippet shows a preview gif of your recording that increases the chance of the video being seen by the recipient.

 Another use case is to record the videos and then share them on the call in HQ during a CrankWheel Screen sharing session.
 You can even start a screen sharing session in a WhatsApp video chat.